 This puts students in an unfortunate position, where they must readjust their essays and assignments because they are scared of getting penalised for having the wrong views.

 For those who want to understand more about academic censorship, I suggest reading the story of Bruce Gilley on Quillette.
+I’ve also made a video on historical scholarship in general:

 Pro #4: You’ll Be Motivated To Learn Other Skills